beakbahama/log/docs/existence.md

 The novelty of this idea is that only one thing fundamentally exists, and from it, all complexity arises given enough time and the right circumstances.

-## The many things observed or inferred to exist
+## On the many things we observe and infer to exist
 When we look at existence, we encounter an extensive list of entities that are observed or inferred to be real.

 This diversity seems to contradict the idea of a single foundational component of existence.
 However, each of these entities will ultimately need to be reconciled as manifestations of the single thing.
 When exploring these topics, try to figure out why we say these things exist in the first place.